The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 Judy joined the Board in November 2013.
 She has been a client of the Blind Foundation since she was four years old.
 Judy graduated in 1999 with a Masters of Social Science (Hons).
 Her thesis was a sociological study of blind people and how they identify themselves.
 She worked as a Policy Analyst for 11½ years in social policy in the Office for Disability Issues and has also served on the Blind Citizens New Zealand National Executive.
 Judy is currently employed as a Disability Advisor to the Hamilton City Council.

-chair, People Committee, Policy Committee, Governance Committee, Chief Executive Performance Review Committee and World Blind Union Forum.
+Chair, People Committee, Policy Committee, Governance Committee and World Blind Union Forum.

 Policy Committee and Governance Committee.